Contents:

 Collector Demand for the 1948 Dime Series

 Even basic circulated pieces can find buyers among those building date sets.
 Premiums rise for uncirculated strikes, with collectors tracking 1948 US dime value guides to spot standout examples.
-Sightseers and hobbyists alike target these coins for their place in Roosevelt’s early series, earning them a reputation as one of the most collected Roosevelt coins.

 Final Thoughts: Should You Keep or Sell a 1948 Dime?

-For reliable appraisal and selling options, research reputable services and platforms.
+On the other hand, a 1948 without a mint mark dime still holds appeal for many collectors.
+Philadelphia strikes reach base silver value in circulated grades, but uncirculated survivors can command premiums that justify preservation.
 To explore top venues and tips for listing your coin, see the Sell a Coin Collection guide.
 That resource outlines trusted auction houses and appraisal services to help you make informed decisions.